leptos-rs/book/src/islands.md

 leptos = { version = "0.7", features = ["islands"] }
 ```

 Next I’m going to modify the `hydrate` function exported from `src/lib.rs`.
-I’m going to remove the line that calls `leptos::mount::mount_to_body(App)` and replace it with
+I’m going to remove the line that calls `leptos::mount::hydrate_body(App)` and replace it with

 ```rust
 leptos::mount::hydrate_islands();